meteor/meteor/content/routing.md

 Flow Router makes a variety of information available via (reactive and otherwise) functions on the global singleton `FlowRouter` (this is the same object that we attached routes to above).
 As the user navigates around your app, the values of these functions will change (reactively in some cases) correspondingly.

-Like any other global singleton in your application (see the X article for info about stores), it's best to limit your access to `FlowRouter`.
+Like any other global singleton in your application (see the [data loading](data-loading.html#stores) for info about stores), it's best to limit your access to `FlowRouter`.
 That way the parts of your app with remain modular and more independent.
 In the case of `FlowRouter`, it's best to access it solely from the top of your component hierarchy, either in the "page" component, or the layouts that wrap it (see below).

 <h3 id="current-route">The current route</h3>